RebeccaHisey/Automated_Annotator/README.md

 # Automated_Annotator
 Make sure to install torch first.
 All the (satisfied) libraries should already be installed if you install the remaining libraries.

+The application expects each video to be in its own directory with a single jpg or png for each frame that you wish to annotate.

 Libraries needed:
 - torch (https://pytorch.org/get-started/locally/)
 - ultralytics